crewagreementworkshop/exploring_crew_agreements/pages/postcolonial.md

 This discussion with researchers of colonized seafarers was hosted on on March 8, 2022.

-_How might researchers better explore primary sources to write post-colonial maritime histories?_ This workshop brought together scholars of British-Asiatic and British-African merchant seafarers to discuss the challenges of finding these workers in British imperial records.
+_How might researchers better explore primary sources to write post-colonial maritime histories?_ This roundtable brought together scholars of British-Asiatic and British-African merchant seafarers to discuss the challenges of finding these workers in British imperial records.

 ### Recorded Talks